rodpayne/home-assistant/docs/PersonDetection_person_location.md

 *Attribution:* "Data provided by Waze App.
 Learn more at [Waze.com](https://www.waze.com)"

 #### **Open Street Map Geocoding**
 Reverse geocoding generates an address from a latitude and longitude.
-The Open Street Map reverse geocoding feature adds the following attribute names to the sensor.
+The Open Street Map reverse geocoding feature updates the following attribute names to the sensor.

 | Attribute Name            | Example | Description |
 | :------------------------ | :------ | :---------- |